TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 (These are the titular “sources of power” experts draw on to make decisions and adapt to complex shifting circumstances.)

 [^seeing]: Even the concept of “seeing” is nuanced.
 I ran into a great observation in Kuhn's *Structure of Scientific Revolutions* about how scientists talk and think about “seeing” things like particles, when they can really only detect them after statistically processing measurements from sophisticated instruments.
-There is a big gap between seeing a physical object directly and the ind of “seeing” that experts think about in complex situations!
+There is a big gap between seeing a physical object directly and the kind of “seeing” that experts think about in complex situations!

 There is a lot of nuance here! *Sources of Power* is a whole book, and, even so, is just a summary of an entire research program into decision making.